lackita/ruby-refactor/README.md

 # ruby-refactor

 This is an automated refactoring tool for ruby that's agnostic to text editor.
-Currently, this is in very early stages, you can follow progress on https://trello.com/b/ezFGompY/ruby-refactoring
+Currently, this is in very early stages, but I'll try to post milestones on my [blog](https://blog.colinwilliams.name).

 ## Installation